 What Do You Mean, It's for Kids?: The story preaches that things like love and tolerance are actually worthless and only brute force can lead to true happiness.
 Characters get Killed Off for Real in rather brutal ways for little kids, and there are certain sexual innuendos to be found in the entire story.
 Yet the author proclaims that the fanfiction is way better entertainment for kids than the actual show it rips off.

-The best example for it may be a chapter of the sequel, in which Fluttershy is in the hospital to be operated on.
+The best example for it may be a chapter of My Brave Pony: Star Fleet Magic II, in which Fluttershy is in the hospital to be operated on.
 A changeling slips in and tries to kill her by cutting her open and letting her bleed to death.